 SeoSiteCheckup, AddThis & compression

 All are too damn good for any SEO analyst or a specialist.
-Basically, I worked on over 2 dozen SEO techniques today, and all of them proved to be crucial.
-Here is an overview of the techniques I dealt with:
+I worked on over two dozen SEO techniques today, which proved crucial.
+Here is an overview of the methods I dealt with:

 1) Keywords – The meta keywords tag allows you to provide additional text for search engines to index along with the rest of what you’ve written on your page.
 Meta keywords can emphasize a particular word or phrase in the main body of your text.

 2) Most Common Keywords Test – Check the most common keywords & their usage (number of times used) on your web page.
-HOW TO FIX To pass this test, you must optimize the density of your primary keywords displayed above.
-If the density of a specific keyword is below 2%, you must increase it, and if the density is over 4%, you must decrease it.
+HOW TO FIX: To pass this test, you must optimize the density of your primary keywords displayed above.
+If the thickness of a specific keyword is below 2%, you must increase it; if the consistency is over 4%, you must decrease it.

-3) Keyword Usage – This describes if your most common keywords are used in your title, meta-description, and meta keyword tags.
-Keyword(s) not included in Meta-Title Keyword(s) included in Meta-Description tag Keyword(s) included in Meta-Keywords Tag HOW TO FIX, First of all, you must make sure that your page is using the title, meta-description, and meta keywords tags.
-Second, you must adjust these tags’ content to include some of the primary keywords displayed above.
+3) Keyword Usage – This describes if your most common keywords are used in your title, meta description, and meta keyword tags.
+Keyword(s) not included in Meta-Title Keyword(s) included in Meta-Description tag Keyword(s) had in Meta-Keywords Tag HOW TO FIX, First of all, you must make sure that your page is using the title, meta-description, and meta keywords tags.
+Second, you must adjust the content of these tags to include some of the primary keywords displayed above.

-4) Headings Status – This indicates if any H1 headings are used on your page.
+4) Headings Status – This indicates whether H1 headings are used on your page.
 H1 headings are HTML tags that can help emphasize important topics and keywords within a page.
-HOW TO FIX To pass this test, you must identify the most important topics from your page and insert those topics between tags.
-Example: Important topic goes here Another topic Headings Status indicates if any H2 headings are used on your page.
+HOW TO FIX: To pass this test, you must identify the most important issues from your page and insert those topics between tags.
+Example: Important issue goes here.
+In another case, Headings Status indicates if any H2 headings are used on your page.
 H2 headings can help describe the sub-topics of a page.

-6) Sitemap Test – This test is to check if your website is using a “sitemap” file: sitemap.XML, sitemap.xml.gz, or sitemap index.xml.
+6) Sitemap Test – This test checks if your website uses a “sitemap” file: sitemap.XML, sitemap.xml.gz, or sitemap index.xml.
 Sitemaps are an easy way for webmasters to inform search engines about pages on their sites that are available for crawling.
-In its simplest form, a sitemap is an XML file that lists URLs for a site along with additional metadata about each URL (when it was last updated, how often it usually changes, and how important it is, relative to other URLs on the site) so that search engines can more intelligently crawl the site.
+In its simplest form, a sitemap is an XML file that lists URLs for a site along with additional metadata about each URL (when it was last updated, how often it usually changes, and how important it is relative to other URLs on the site) so that search engines can more intelligently crawl the site.

-7) Favicon Test and Validator – Check if your site is using and correctly implementing a favicon.
+7) Favicon Test and Validator – Check if your site uses and implements a favicon correctly.
 Favicons are small icons that appear in your browser’s URL navigation bar.
 They are also saved next to your URL’s title when bookmarking that page.
 They can help brand your site and make it easy for users to navigate to your site among a list of bookmarks.
-HOW TO FIX To add a favicon to your site, you need to have your logo created in a 16×16 PNG, GIF, or ICO image and uploaded to your web server.
-Then it’s simply a matter of adding the following code into the header of your HTML code for your web pages: In the example above, the “url_to_my_favicon” refers to the actual location of your favicon file.
+HOW TO FIX: To add a favicon to your site, you must have your logo created in a 16×16 PNG, GIF, or ICO image and uploaded to your web server.
+Then, it’s simply a matter of adding the following code into the header of your HTML code for your web pages: In the example above, the “url_to_my_favicon” refers to the actual location of your favicon file.

-8) Code To Text Ratio – Check your web page source code to measure text content size compared to the structure (HTML code).
-This percent is not a direct ranking factor for search engines, but other factors depend on it, such as site loading speed and user experience.
-HOW TO FIX To pass this test, you must increase your text to HTML code ratio.
-Here are some techniques: move all inline styling rules into an external CSS file, move your JavaScript code into an external JS file use CSS layout instead of HTML table.
+8) Code Text Ratio – Check your web page source code to measure text content size compared to the structure (HTML code).
+This percentage is not a direct ranking factor for search engines, but other aspects depend on it, such as site loading speed and user experience.
+HOW TO FIX: To pass this test, you must increase your text-to-code ratio.
+Here are some techniques: move all inline styling rules into an external CSS file, move your JavaScript code into an external JS file, and use a CSS layout instead of an HTML table.

 10) Broken Links Test – Check your website for broken links

-11) Google Analytics Test – Check if your website is connected with Google analytics.
+11) Google Analytics Test – Check if your website is connected with Google Analytics.
 HOW TO FIX To pass this test, you must create an account on the Google Analytics site and insert a small javascript tracking code into your page.
-Example: Note that you have to change the ‘UA-XXXX-Y’ with the proper id, which you’ll find in your analytics account.
+Example: Note that you must change the ‘UA-XXXX-Y’ with the proper ID, which you’ll find in your analytics account.

 12) Underscores in Links Test – Check your URL and in-page URLs for underscore characters.
 The general advice is to use hyphens or dashes (-) rather than underscores (_).
 Google treats hyphens as separators between words in a URL -unlike underscores.